Tourism statistics - occupancy rates in hotels and similar establishments

 Data on occupancy rates of bed places for the most recent reference month available are compared with the same month of the previous year.
 In addition - and to smoothen fluctuations - data from January to the most recent available month of the current year are compared with the same period one year earlier (see Figure 1).

-Compared with September 2012, net occupancy rates of bed places in the European Union decreased by 1.3 percentage points in September 2013 (see Table 1).
-Looking at the individual countries' data, in September 2013 these rates ranged from 30.8 % in Slovakia to 81.3 % in Cyprus (see Figure 2).
+Compared with December 2012, net occupancy rates of bed places in the European Union remained stable in December 2013 (see Table 1).
+Looking at the individual countries' data, in December 2013 these rates ranged from 17.4% in Croatia to 41.0 % in Estonia (see Figure 2).

-Looking at the nine months' period from January to September 2013, net occupancy rates of bed places in the EU increased by 0.5 percentage points compared with the same period of the previous year (see Table 1).
-With 66.4 %, 63.7 %, 61.1 % and 60.7 % respectively, Cyprus, Malta, Greece and Croatia were the Member States with the highest occupancy rates in hotels and similar establishments during this period.
+Looking at the twelve months' period from January to December 2013, net occupancy rates of bed places in the EU increased by 0.4 percentage points compared with the same period of the previous year (see Table 1).
+With 62.8 % and 60.6 % respectively, Cyprus and Malta were the Member States with the highest occupancy rates in hotels and similar establishments during this period.

 Occupancy rates of bedrooms